kqtran1/protobuf-stream/README.md

 # Protobuf message streaming implementation

-Protobuf is not meant to serialize huge graph of object.
+Protobuf is not meant to serialize huge graph of objects.
 The idea is to stream multiple messages with the following protocol: